 Defines the column number in which the data specified in entry TEXTTEXT ends.
-See "Defining displayed text (TEXTTEXT)" on page 255 for more details.
+See "Defining displayed text (TEXTTEXT)" for more details.

 Defines the color of the text.
 You can use blue, red, green, yellow, pink, turquoise, or white for the color to be displayed in the TEXTTEXT entry text.